Ever wonder how the economy goes ’round? Or how inflation is controlled and recessions are avoided?

 This situation can arise if a bank lends too much and/or has too many withdrawals on a given day.
 Money is borrowed overnight via the “discount window.”

 As a rule of thumb, the higher the discount rate, the higher mortgage interest rates will be.
-The two correlate quite well, though not as strongly as the 10-year bond yield due to its longer maturity.
+The two tend to correlate over time, though not as strongly as the 10-year bond yield due to its longer maturity.

 When the discount rate goes up, the prime rate goes up as well, which can slow the demand for new loans and cool the housing market.

 The opposite is also true.
-If the Fed lowers the discount rate, the prime rate will come down and mortgage interest rates will likely dip to more favorable levels.
+If the Fed lowers the discount rate, the prime rate will come down and mortgage interest rates may dip to more favorable levels.

 This can boost a slumping housing market, though the decision to purchase a home doesn’t always come down to the level of interest rates, as some buyers purchase with cash, and a stronger economy leads to higher home prices.